 Unfortunately, most online money transfer apps work only domestically (within the US), like the Send Money to School app.
 There are a few that work internationally, though, with our personal favorite being:

-Online money transfers to your kid at an overseas college are fast, fee-free, secure, and easy with Xe.
+Online money transfers to your kid at an overseas college are generally fast, affordable, secure, and easy with Xe.

 Our straightforward app and web experiences allow you to transfer money to college students in more than 220 countries and territories, and in over 130 currencies.
 Our rates are quite competitive compared to the exchange rates that banks and other money transfer companies offer.